-In December we met Vera, who is traveling around Europe.
-She is visiting 40 cities in 25 countries!
-Read our interview with Vera and let yourself be inspired by her personality.
+In December 2018 we met Vera, who was then traveling around Europe.
+She visited 40 cities in 25 countries.

 The support I have been receiving has been beyond amazing!
 I am so grateful to all those who have decided to follow my four wheels and support such a worthy social project!
 It is hard to believe that it is almost finished!
 We are really making it happen!